 I slept in a female-only 6-beds dorm.
 Like the rest of the hostel, the dorm is also beautifully designed and it was also quite spacious.
 The beds are very comfy and there’s a reading light, a small shelf, and a charging point next to the bed.
 There’s also an en-suite bathroom.

-But I felt that there were some things which were missing.
+But I felt that there were some things that were missing.
 First of all, there were no hangers in the dorm (or at least I couldn’t find them).
 This means I couldn’t hang my towel anywhere in the dorm.
 The only hangers available were in the small en-suite bathroom, but I didn’t want to leave my towel there.
 There are also no lockers.
 What you can do is put your stuff in the bedding case below your bed.
 You might even be able to lock it with a lock, but in my view, it’s not ideal.
 I understood you can store your valuables in a safe at the reception, but I don’t think it’s ideal to have your stuff stored on a different floor than your dorm.

 The en-suite bathroom is also very beautiful, but very small.
 After taking a shower, the floor gets wet and it could have been great if there was a mop to dry the floor up after every use of the shower.

-Location of the dorm:
+Location of the dorm

 Another thing you should be aware of is that you might stay in a dorm that isn’t soundproof.
 I stayed in a dorm quite close to the common area and you could hear the noise of people over there.
 There are also some rooms with doors facing the common area.
 I wonder if people who stay in these rooms suffer more from the noise.
 Anyway, if you plan to stay up till late this shouldn’t be a problem for you.
-If you sleep early and have trouble falling to sleep with noise, you might want to ask for the dorm that is farthest away from the common area.
+If you sleep early and have trouble falling asleep with noise, you might want to ask for the dorm that is farthest away from the common area.

 Besides dorms, Cinema Hostel also offers some private rooms.

-Breakfast and guest kitchen:
+Breakfast and guest kitchen

 Breakfast is free and quite varied.
 The breakfast is served between 7:30 to 10:00 AM in the common area and includes sliced vegetables, different types of cheese, cornflakes, pita bread, and shakshuka.
 The shakshuka is made from fresh eggs by one of the hostel’s staff members or volunteers.